mchapman00/intro1/netlogo/labs/lab06_zombiesII.md

 ####OPTIONAL
 [DO NOT USE THE SHAPES EDITOR IN CLASS!!!! (unless you are 100% done) ]
-a) Make different custom shapes (“zombie” , "uglyZombie" etc) in the shapes editor (don't spend too much time on this) Make sure you duplicate the “person” shape instead of just editing it, or you will lose the person shape.
+*  Make different custom shapes (“zombie” , "uglyZombie" etc) in the shapes editor (don't spend too much time on this) Make sure you duplicate the “person” shape instead of just editing it, or you will lose the person shape.
-b) Use the multiple zombie shapes to make an animation if you want to practice animations using turtle shapes.
+* Use the multiple zombie shapes to make an animation if you want to practice animations using turtle shapes.
 They can cycle between 2-3 shapes when moving.